SJ429/SQLDB/README.md

 This assignment was to design and create a SQL database to store employees' data in order to perform analysis.

+ Six CSV data files were used in the analysis.

+#### Data Engineering

-Therefore, tables were designed using ERD.
+Therefore, tables were designed using ERD then a table schema for each of the six CSV files was created.